ineiti/livequiz/README.md

 - general
   - admin can upload quizzes
   - admin can choose which quizz is shown
-  - modes
-    - exam mode: only once the admin switch is flicked will the students see if they answered correctly
-    - live mode: after every question, students see if they answered correctly
-      - updatable: students can update their questions
-    - modes are a combination of switches:
-      - students directly see if they answered correctly or not
-      - stop students from changing their answers
 - backend
   - accept directory for quizzes, and offer all .md files as quizzes
     - store answers per quiz